nonetrix/archrice/README.md

 - Figure out how to automate installing browser extensions
 - Add system tray toggle for annoying programs that insist on using it
 ```

+Please make suggestions for features to add just keep in mind I might or might not add them if they seem useful to me :P